a-poor/apoor/README.md

 _created by Austin Poor_

-A small personal Python package with reusable code.
+A small personal package written in Python with reusable code.